 If you want an all-weather tent that’s super durable and light enough to thru-hike with, you’re going to love this option!
 If you need more room, check out the MSR Access below…

 The Access comes in 1-person (3.5lbs), 2-person (4.4lbs) and 3-person (5.3lbs) versions and has been designed especially with back-country skiers (and therefore snow) in mind.
 Because of the design, there’s a really good crossover with other winter climates and it stands up well to wind and rain too.

 Some owners have reported issues with a bit of condensation.
 My take on this is that it’s more about managing expectations.
 MSR have a great reputation which translates into a bit of a premium when it comes to price.
 So when things don’t go according to plan, a sense of disappointment sets in.
-I personally have not experienced any condensation, but it seems that it’s potentially one of the few downsides of owning an otherwise excellent piece of winter kit.
+I personally have not experienced any condensation, but it seems that it’s potentially one of the few downsides of owning an otherwise excellent family of four-season tents.

-This is a very durable little number.
+This is a very durable four-season tent for the money.
 It’s great in snow, rain and wind.
 It’s also very roomy compared to most 2-person tents.
 Super-easy to put up and it’s got a fantastic little gear loft.
 There’s a lot to love about this tent and when you consider the price tag, it’s great value for money.